enkidevs/curriculum/General/Networking/types-of-networks.md

 [2:Token Ring]
 **Token ring** is a communications *protocol* for `LAN`s.
 It uses a special `3`-byte frame called a **token** that travels around a logical "ring" of workstations or servers.

-This token passing is a channel access method providing fair access for all stations, and eliminating the collisions of access methods.
+This token passing is a channel access method providing fair access for all stations, and eliminating the collisions present in other access methods.

 ---
 ## Practice